Victor Ambros

-Victor Robert Ambros (born December 1, 1953) is an American developmental biologist who discovered the first known microRNA (miRNA).
-He is a professor at the University of Massachusetts Medical School.
+Victor Robert Ambros (born December 1, 1953) is an American developmental biologist, who discovered the first known microRNA (miRNA).
+He is a professor at the UMass Chan Medical School.
 He completed both his undergraduate and doctoral studies at the Massachusetts Institute of Technology.
 Ambros received the Nobel Prize in Physiology or Medicine in 2024 for his research on microRNA.

 Biography

 Early life and education

-Ambros was born in New Hampshire.
-His father, Longin Ambros, attended Sigismund Augustus Gymnasium in Vilnius 1937-1939 and was a Polish World War II refugee.
+Ambros was born in Hanover, New Hampshire.
+His father, Longin Bohdan Ambros, was a Polish citizen born in 1923 in Dordziszki, then part of Second Polish Republic (now in Belarus); and attended Sigismund Augustus Gymnasium in Vilnius 1937–1939.
+As a teenager, Longin Ambros was deported to Nazi Germany, where he was forced to work in a factory during World War II.
+At the end of war his father joined United States Army as an interpreter, and emigrated to the United States in 1946.
+In March 2026, Victor Ambros began applying for Polish citizenship, which he was granted in September the same year.
 Victor grew up on a small dairy farm in Hartland, Vermont, in a family of eight children and attended Woodstock Union High School.

 From the Massachusetts Institute of Technology, Ambros received a Bachelor of Science with a major in biology in 1975 and a Doctor of Philosophy in biology in 1979.
 His doctoral supervisor was David Baltimore, a 1975 Nobel laureate in Physiology or Medicine.
 Ambros continued his research at MIT as the first postdoctoral fellow in the lab of future Nobel laureate H. Robert Horvitz.